thejennify/data-strutures-and-algorithms/README.md

 # data-strutures-and-algorithms
-Data strutures and algorithms note in JavaScript
+Data strutures and algorithms notes in JavaScript